 A trip to the archaeology museum costs 8 USD, while a combined tour of the Archaeology Museum and Pinacoteca costs around 10 USD.

-And then the Pinacoteca Nazionale
+And Afterwards To The Pinacoteca Nazionale

 The Pinacoteca Nazionale is right next to the archaeology museum.
 It has one of the most amazing collections of art around the world, dating between the 15th and 17th centuries.